 You recently received your child’s scores for the TerraNova tests they took last April.
 We wanted to follow up to ensure you understood:

 TerraNova is an achievement test, not a proficiency test such as the state administers.
 Proficiency tests are those in which students have been taught all the content and are now being tested on whether or not they “got” it.
 Achievement tests include content students may not have been specifically taught, but that they could be expected to have mastered according to their cognitive ability.

 TerraNova provides test results in percentiles.
 Percentiles are “rank order” scores and are not the same thing as percentages.
 For example, a percentage of 60 means that a student got 6 out of 10 questions correct; while a percentile of 60 means that in a national group of 100 students in the same grade, the student scored higher than 59 of them.
 So by definition, any percentile above 50 would mean that the score is “average” to “above average.”

 How student test scores at FFCS measure up collectively

 The TerraNova Test is broken into nine main categories including: Reading, Vocabulary, Language, Language Mechanics (not 1st graders), Mathematics, Math Computation, Science, Social Studies, and Spelling (not 1st graders).

 We review all category results carefully, and we discuss our school Reading, Math and Language scores the most extensively – as those are often considered the core educational components.

 We are excited to report that last year, FFCS scored above the National Median (i.e. 50) in all three categories for all grades (1st – 12th).* In fact, many of the grades scored well-above the National Median.
-Additionally, these scores were not all that different than how FFCS typically performs on this test.

 How FFCS responds to the test results